Preface

 For the second part of this project, you will use your cache simulator to test out different cache configurations and answer questions about your findings.
 You must try every configuration below on the art, swim, and mcf cache traces provided to you, and discuss all of them in your answers to the questions.
 Note that your question answers are worth just as much as the code for this project—you are expected to give detailed answers that clearly backup your claims with your simulator results.

 Look at 16 kB, 32 kB, and 128 kB cache sizes.
-Larger caches take longer to access, so assume that a processor with a 32 kB cache requires a 5% longer cycle time, and the 128 kB 15% longer.
+Larger caches take longer to access, so assume that a processor with a 32 kB cache requires a 5% longer cycle time as compared to the baseline cache configuration, and the 128 kB 15% longer.
 Choose the best size/cycle time combination and proceed to the next step.

 Look at cache associativity of direct-mapped, 2-way set-associative, and 8-way set-associative.
 Assume that 2-way associative adds 5% to the cycle time, and 8-way adds 10% to the cycle time.
 Choose the best associativity and cycle time, and proceed to the next step.